Frequently Asked Questions About Whole Leaf Tobacco

 Other leaves that some customers have used for chew include:

-One other thing to note is that you should always rinse leaves before chewing.
-Even more-so than when smoking.
+One other thing to note is that you should always rinse leaves before preparing chewing tobacco.

 Approximately how many whole leaves are there in a pound?